Eulex0x/laklak/README.md

 ## 📊 Grafana Integration

-DataFetcher is **Grafana-ready** out of the box!
+Laklak is **Grafana-ready** out of the box!
 Your data flows directly into InfluxDB and can be visualized instantly.

 ### Quick Grafana Setup